spxbhuhb/z2-service/README.md

 }
 ```

-Unfortunately, the `WithContext` machinations are necessary.
-We need the context to perform authorization or
-other functions that depend on the identity of the client.
+### Considerations

-There are other possible solutions for passing this info:
+There are other possible solutions for passing the context.

 ThreadLocal would be able to pass the information.
 However, I felt that it would be really dangerous.
 The
 main purpose of the context is authorization.
 I don't know how to make it sure that TreadLocal is properly